mfan0809/Gene-expression-deconvolution/README.md

-# Genomic subclone identification using gene expression deconvolution method
+# Genomic subclone identification and validation using gene expression deconvolution method
 Genomic subclone was identified using publicly available CAM method, and the detailed instruction of the instalment is illustrated in website: https://bioconductor.org/packages/release/bioc/html/CAMTHC.html